custal/bristol-chip-experiment/README.md

 https://python-poetry.org/

-If you are using an alternative package manager, such as conda, you can add all the packages in the pyproject.toml file which are listed under tool.poetry.dependencies to your environment and the code should still run.
+If you are using an alternative package manager, such as conda, you can add all the packages in the pyproject.toml file which are listed under tool.poetry.dependencies to your environment.
+We then need to install this package to your environment.
+Delete pyproject.toml and run `pip install -e .` while in the top level directory.
+Your code should now run.

 In order for pyvisa to work on your machine you will need to install NI-MAX.
 You will also need to configure it to recognise the Quantifi laser.
 The following steps will show you how to do this.